Puguntha Veedu

 Puguntha Veedu is a 1972 Indian Tamil-language drama film directed by Pattu in his debut and written by A. S. Prakasam.
 The film stars A. V. M. Rajan, Ravichandran, Savitri, Lakshmi and Chandrakala.
 It was released on 13 April 1972 and became a success.
-The film was remade in Telugu as Puttinillu Mettinillu, in Kannada as Devara Gudi, in Malayalam as Sindhu and in Hindi as Teri Kasam.
+The film was remade in Telugu as Puttinillu Mettinillu (also directed by Pattu), in Kannada as Devara Gudi, in Malayalam as Sindhu and in Hindi as Teri Kasam.

 Production

 Sivakumar was to play the role that Ravichandran eventually played.
 It is the directorial debut of Pattu.
 During the filming of one scene, the producer Subramaniam slapped Rajan who then informed Sivaji Ganesan, who was shooting for another film in the same studio; in revenge he reprimanded and slapped Subramaniam.

 Soundtrack

 The music was composed by Shankar–Ganesh.